s-expressionists/Khazern/README.md

 #### ELEMENTS Iteration Path

-The ELEMENTS iteration path iterates over sequences.
-If the extensible sequence protocol is available it will use MAKE-SEQUENCE-ITERATOR from that protocol.
-Otherwise it will use ELT and iterate an index into the sequence.
+The ELEMENTS iteration path iterates over sequences or multidimensional arrays.
+If the extensible sequence protocol is available it will use MAKE-SEQUENCE-ITERATOR from that protocol for sequences.
+Otherwise it will attempt to use an efficient sequence specific iterator with ELT as the fallback iterator.

 ```
 path-name        ::= {ELEMENT | ELEMENTS}
 preposition-name ::= {IN | OF | START | END | FROM-END}
-using-name       ::= {INDEX}
+using-name       ::= {INDEX | INDICES}
 ```

 * The IN and OF prepositions are synonyms and specify the form that